Skip to content

 Common Pitfalls

-Problem: Creating RetryConfig but not setting num_retries > 0.
+Problem: Creating RetryConfig for retries but not setting num_retries > 0.

 config = RetryConfig(retry_algorithm=RetryAlgorithm.Exponential)